revised November, 2015John Howells lead vocal, harmonica (left 1966)

 The Vendors were impressed by Dave's raunchy guitar style so after he joined, they concentrated more on blues and R&B type material with John Howells playing harmonica and the group projecting an image on-stage similar to that of The Rolling Stones.
 In 1964, The Vendors recorded some songs that were pressed onto a limited number of acetates at Domino Sound Studios in Wolverhampton and these represent their earliest recordings.

 In early 1965, Bobby Graham who had played drums with 'Joe Brown and The Bruvvers' and now a talent scout, auditioned the 'N Betweens at the Le Metro Club in Birmingham.
 The result was a recording contract for the 'N Betweens and the group travelled down to Pye Studios in London to record some songs.
 Well known session guitarist Jimmy Page was booked to play on the recordings but he was apparently not required although he may have appeared on the 'N Betweens recording of 'Little Nightingale'.
-The sessions resulted in four songs by the 'N Betweens being released on an EP in France only but these had no impact on the record charts.
+The sessions resulted in four songs recorded by the 'N Betweens being issued on an EP but only in France.

 Despite the 'N Betweens local success as a support band to many famous acts such as The Fourmost, Alexis Korner, Georgie Fame and The Yardbirds, and also attracting a large following of their own, Don Powell and Dave Hill were dissatisfied with the group.
 They were the only members not to have steady girlfriends and were irritated when the others would be late for rehearsals or fail to show up.
 Their guitarist Mick Marson had also got involved with the local 'mod' gangs - an association despised by both Don and Dave.